 Sizzling steaks and juicy burgers are staples in many people’s diets.
-But research has shown that eating large amounts of red meat is not good for your health.
-In fact, regular consumption of red and processed meats is associated with type 2 diabetes, coronary heart disease, stroke and certain cancers, especially colorectal cancer.
+But research has shown that regularly eating red meat and processed meat can raise the risk of type 2 diabetes, coronary heart disease, stroke and certain cancers, especially colorectal cancer.

 - One daily serving of unprocessed red meat — about the size of a deck of cards — was associated with a 13% increased risk of death from cardiovascular disease or cancer.